snotskie/ttrpg/md/index.md

 ## Step Two: Background
 <!-- _class: center -->

-> *Each character in this game has one of thirteen Lifestyles and one of three Value Systems.
+> *Each character in this game has a Lifestyle and a Value System.
 These represents characters' general backgrounds, goals, and beliefs about the world, and these can change over the course of the story.*
 > *&mdash;snotskie*

 ### Lifestyle and Value System

-Three Lifestyles you can choose from at the start of the game are described below, as well as the three Value Systems.
-Additional Lifestyle upgrade options are described in the Session Shop.

-**Starter Lifestyles:**

-- **🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your naivete, wealthy upbringing, optimistic demeanor, or (in a darker setting) a nihilistic worldview.
-- **🔥 Eager:** Your character is eager for more out of life, perhaps because of a rebellious phase, a yearning to accomplish your dreams, a person you want to impress, or a mission or faith you believe strongly in.
-- **🧘‍♀️ Wisened:** Maybe life has not been easy on your character, but if so you’ve come out wiser and tougher.
-Perhaps you've been shaped by unfortunate events, you've dedicated yourself to your work, or (in some settings) you could take advantage of others easily because you understand how people work.

----

-**Value Systems:**

-- **⚔️ Virtue and Vice:** Deep down, you may believe that there is good in the world and that, no matter how terrible the world gets, the people who are good will win in the end.
-You may also believe that people who live with virtue are able to live in harmony together, while excess vice manifests itself as a clear and knowable "darkness."
-- **🌒 Fate and Knowledge:** What drives your actions may be a firm belief that your personal traits dictate your destiny, not whether you are "good," and personal traits can never really be changed.
-You may also believe that your destiny can be altered to your liking by making the right deal, adhering to the right discipline, or acquiring the right knowledge&mdash;ends justify the means after all.
-- **⚙️ Cunning and Capability:** At the end of the day, you may believe that the only person you can really trust is yourself.
-You may also believe that the world is unfair, "good" and "fate" are just made up ideas, and you'd do whatever it takes to get by.
+All characters have one of **thirteen Lifestyles** and one of **three Value Systems**.
+Descriptions for each of these can be found on the following pages.

+Note, some Lifestyles are upgrade options you will not have access to when the game begins.
+As you preview these upgraded Lifestyles, you may want to consult the Playing the Game chapter to learn more about the rules they interact with.
+This is because all upgraded Lifestyles **overcharge** one or two of your Stats.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using an overcharged Stat, protect yourself for $+dcX$, where $X$ is the same sized die used in the Spark roll.

 ### Character Creation: Step Two!
 <!-- _class: creation -->

 Begin to describe the life your character had **growing up** and their **current outlook** on the world.

-As you do, pick one of the **Starter Lifestyles** and one of the **Value Systems** above.
+As you do, pick one of the **Lifestyles** with the **[Starter]** label and one of the **Value Systems** to begin the game with.
 These can be changed later in the Session Shop.

-Two of your Stats begin the game one die size larger, according to the table below and what choices you made above:
+Two of your Stats begin the game one die size larger, according to the table below and your choice of starter Lifestyle and Value System:

 <table>
     <thead>